 Over time, LiveKC will embark on a broad-scale effort targeting housing, jobs, transportation and entrepreneurship.
 But for now, the main focus is to generate buzz and captivate the hearts and minds of young professionals in their 20s and 30s.
 In fact, LiveKC’s corporate partners recruited their own employees in the Millennial age range to serve as LiveKC ambassadors.

 “Ultimately, we look to create a critical mass of people at unique events,” Voss explains.
 “This ranges from an amateur table tennis tournament with several start-up ventures, to ideation sessions with LiveKC members at Sporting Park, to creating a pop-up lounge at the Plaza Art Fair that served as the meeting place for Millennials.”

-One such event was Smash(KC), an epic ping-pong battle that took place in early November at Ingenology’s Crossroads office.
+One such event was Smash(KC), an epic ping-pong battle that took place at Ingenology’s Crossroads office.
 More than 150 attendees enjoyed games of tennis table, free kegs of Boulevard Beer and the chance to mingle with Sporting KC players—all for a good cause.
 The event raised nearly $5,000 for SportingKC’s charity, The Victory Project.